chikuang/evalRTPF/README.md

 ## Installation

-Currently evalRTPF is only available in R. We plan to deveol the Python, Julia and/or Matlab versions in the future.
+Currently evalRTPF is only available in R. We plan to develop Python, Julia and/or Matlab versions in the future.

 `devtools::install_github("chikuang/evalRTPF")`